Sign in →

 4. Aliquot plasma (1-2 mL per aliquot) into 3 separate plastic vials, leaving 0.25 mL in the bottom of centrifuged vial.

-5. Freeze plasma immediately (no longer than 4 hours after collection) at -20° C or, ideally, at -40° C or below.
+5. Immediately freeze plasma (no longer than 4 hours after collection) at -20° C or, ideally, at -40° C or below.

 Additional Information:

-1. Double-centrifuged specimen is critical for accurate results as platelet contamination may cause spurious results.
+1. A double-centrifuged specimen is critical for accurate results as platelet contamination may cause spurious results.

 2. Each coagulation assay requested should have its own vial.